ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 The idea of mapping the maps between the spaces is so important.
 It reminds me of metaphor where we're conveying relationships and saying, well, it's like a hammer, or it is a hammer.
 For this other situation.
-So that's how we get few shot learning and applicability and how we grasp concepts is perhaps developmentally or from an evolutionary perspective in a large extent by generalizing our spatial and embodied understandings and then certainly communication.
+So that's how we get few shot learning and applicability and how we grasp concepts, is perhaps developmentally or from an evolutionary perspective, in a large extent by generalizing our spatial and embodied understandings.
+And then certainly communication!
 If you want to have some semantics that are being communicated across minds, through an interface, through a classical interface, then certainly you want the structure to be preserved.
-And then I think the one that you have here is one of the most provocative for those empirically studying consciousness because it's kind of like this side is empirical and let's just say we don't know what the Q side is for now, but let's just say it's another space that isn't that.
+And then I think the one that you have here is one of the most provocative for those empirically studying consciousness because it's kind of like, this side is empirical and let's just say we don't know what the Q side is for now, but let's just say it's another space that isn't that.
-And then if there is a certain landscape that neural activity patterns flow through like some kind of winnerless competition or you get some sort of limit cycle and you find that there's a limit cycle of neural activity and then there's also that is being paralleled by experiential cycles, then that is not just an accounting system.
+And then if there is a certain landscape that neural activity patterns flow through like some kind of winnerless competition or you get some sort of limit cycle and you find that there's a limit cycle of neural activity and then there's also -- that is being paralleled by experiential cycles, then that is not just an accounting system.
-That's a very strong finding about potentially the real underlying causal system, especially because it can suggest unique other explanations or manipulations to make right.
+That's a very strong finding about potentially the real underlying causal system, especially because it can suggest unique other explanations or manipulations to make.

 29:28 _Nao:_
+Right.
 Do you want to mention anything about the metaphor?

 29:32 _Hayato:_
-Yeah, before that very hard to say.
+Yeah, before that, very hard to say.
 The technical remark is that for the original problem that connects topology and algebra, then in that case the algebra is more concrete, more manipulative in that case.
 And the topology is something mysterious in this case.
-So in general the function is a kind of generalization mapping in sets.
+So in general the functor is a kind of generalization of mapping in sets.
-So there's something mysterious into something concrete.
+So there's something mysterious, into something concrete.
-So now picture C and D should be switched maybe in that case.
+So Nao's picture C and D should be switched maybe in that case.
-But of course there is a back and maybe back and forth.
+But of course there is a back and maybe, back and forth.
-So the idea is your brew and my brew program is for example, you can prove that your brew and my brew is different.
+So the idea is your blue and my blue program is for example, you can prove that your blue and my blue is different.
-If there's something, informational or something, the detectable structure is completely different, then your brew and my brew is different.
+If there's something, informational or something, the detectable structure is completely different, then your blue and my blue is different.
-Of course you cannot prove the sameness between your brew and my brew if there is no how to say the back and forth function.
+Of course you cannot prove the sameness between your blue and my blue if there is no, how to say, the back and forth functor.
-But even if you don't have the backwards function, at least you can demonstrate that your brew and my brew is different, seems to be different if the correspondence is functional or something.
+But even if you don't have the backwards functor, at least you can demonstrate that your blue and my blue is different, seems to be different if the correspondence is functorial or something.
-So it is a big step from the experience side and with me and colleagues do such a thing.
+So it is a big step from the experience side, and me and colleagues do such a thing.
-So this is not by focusing your brew, my brew only, but your brew read something or you don't have to say, even do not have to say the name of something.
+So this is not by focusing your blue, my blue only, but your blue red something or you don't have to say, even do not have to say the name of something.
-So just how to say no labeling for example, but the relationship you can teach the relationship these things.
+So just, how to say, no labeling for example, but the relationship you can teach the relationship these things.
 You can teach the relationship these things.
-So then compare that so very interestingly.
+So then compare that.
-In general the structure is surprisingly coherent between persons.
+So very interestingly, in general the structure is surprisingly coherent between persons.
-It is very nice and also maybe it's suggesting that the known isomorphic case, then your brew and my brew is something different or something.
+It is very nice and also maybe it's suggesting that the known isomorphic case, then your blue and my blue is something different or something.
-So I think this approach is very interesting even if there's no BioDirection or only one direction, but even that case it is useful.
+So I think this approach is very interesting even if there's no bidirectionality or only one direction, but even that case it is useful.
 Yeah, it is my remark.

 32:57 _Daniel:_